 Our mission is to stop pet over-population through non-lethal means.
 What does that mean?
 Pet Allies wants to make our community a better place by saving the lives of animals that enter local shelters.
-Pet Allies does this by operating a no kill shelter in the City of Show Low and by offering deeply discounted and free spay and neuter services at its clinic in Show Low.
+Pet Allies does this by operating a no kill shelter in the City of Show Low and by offering affordable spay and neuter services for dogs and cats at its clinic in Show Low.

 Pet Allies began under the name Arizona Animal Wildlife League of the White Mountains, Inc. in the summer of 1996.
 The group was originally formed to help the local Humane Society located in Lakeside.
 The group met monthly at Pat’s Place Pizza, in central Show Low, had a dinner meeting with a speaker about animal related topics.
 It was early days in animal rescue, and pets accepted were very limited due to limited funds, most of which came from yard and bake sales, and adoption fees.
 Veterinary fees were a large expense, and the organization saved around 50-75 animals a year.